ApexRMS/wisdm/docs/_scenarios/section5.md

 *Optional*.
 Sets the size of the terminal nodes.
 A larger node size causes smaller trees to be grown and will take less time.

 ### **Normalize votes**
-Determines whether each decision tree's vote should be divided by the total number of votes to ensure that the sum of the votes is 1 ("Yes").
+Determines whether each decision tree's vote should be divided by the total number of votes to ensure that the sum of the votes is 1.
 Votes will be expressed as fractions.

 <div class=indentation>
     <i>Default:</i> Yes.
 </div>

 ### **Calculate proximity**
-Determines whether proximity measures should be calculated ("Yes").
+Determines whether proximity measures should be calculated.
 Proximity measures are based on the frequency that pairs of data points are in the same terminal nodes.

 <div class=indentation>
     <i>Default:</i> No.
 </div>

 ### **Sample with replacement**
-Determines whether each decision tree should be trained on a bootstrap sample of the data, so some observations can be repeated or left out ("Yes").
+Determines whether each decision tree should be trained on a bootstrap sample of the data, so some observations can be repeated or left out.

 <div class=indentation>
     <i>Default:</i> No.